kromerm/adfdataflowdocs/Transformations/adf-data-flow-sink-transformation.md

 <img src="../images/opt001.png" width="400">

-### Blob Storage Folder
+### Data Lake Folders
-When Sinking your data transformations to Blob Store, choose a blob *folder* as your destination folder path, not a file.
+When Sinking your data transformations to Azure Blob Store or ADLS, choose a blob *folder* as your destination folder path, not a file.
 ADF Data Flow will generate the output files for you in that folder.

 <img src="../images/folderpath.png" width="400">

 **PLEASE NOTE: Not all Dataset properties in Blob and ADW are configured for use within Data Flow during the preview period.
 Currently, ADF supports both a straight-forward Copy Activity as well as data tranformation-based Data Flow capability, both of which utilize Datasets.
 All of the Dataset properties present today work with Copy Activity.
 The UI will try to notify you interactively of which properties are not recognized by Data Flow.
 We will updates these properties during each subsequent iteration of Data Flow**

-### Optional Azure SQL Data Warehouse Sink
+### Azure SQL Data Warehouse and SQL Database Sink Datasets

-We are releasing an early beta of the ADW Sink Dataset for Data Flow.
+If you prefer to sink your transformed data directly into Azure SQL DW or Azure SQL DB instead of the Lake approach of landing transformed data into Blob or ADLS first, you can use Sink Datasets for Data Flow that are Azure SQL DB or DW.
 This will allow you to land your transformed data directly into Azure SQL DW within Data Flow without the need of adding a Copy Activity in your pipeline.

 Start by creating an ADW dataset, just as you would for any other ADF pipeline, with a Linked Service that includes your ADW credentials and choose the database that you wish to connect to.
 In the table name, either select an existing table or type in the name of the table that you would like Data Flow to auto-create for you from in the ioncoming fields.